 Unfortunately, after 150 years of intense development, only a small fraction of the Bay Area’s original wetlands remain intact.
 Sediment is critical if we hope to protect the Bay from climate change by maintaining our existing wetlands and restoring former wetlands.

-This is why San Francisco Baykeeper is advocating for a new bill, AB 388, that allows California’s Greenhouse Gas Reduction Fund to be used for wetland restoration.
+This is why San Francisco Baykeeper is supporting a new state bill, AB 388, that allows California’s Greenhouse Gas Reduction Fund to be used for wetland restoration.
 These funds from the state’s greenhouse gas cap-and-trade program are currently used for climate change adaptation and other projects that reduce carbon dioxide and other greenhouse gas emissions in California.

 If AB 388 becomes law, clean dredged sediment could be used to build up Bay wetlands and marshes, which would then capture and store more carbon dioxide, while also protecting the Bay Area from flooding, storm surges, and sea level rise.
 In addition to carbon sequestration, other benefits of wetland restoration include expanded habitat for wildlife and more natural filtering of pollutants from the Bay’s ecosystem.